octopitus/rn-sliding-up-panel/README.md

 ## scrollIntoView(node: number |  | Component | ComponentClass):

 Ensure an element (node) is visible within the viewable area.
-Eg: An element is hidden under the keyboard. **Note:** The element must be a descendant node of the panel.
+Eg: An element is hidden under the keyboard. **Note:** The element must be in the subtree of the panel component.